AAROOMI/ScoutSync-SCAI-AI-LEAGUE/README.md

 Upload Video Panel
 Drag-and-drop or browse to upload player footage for AI analysis.
-(Temporarily disabled as the model is being fine-tuned)

 Latest Analysis Section
 Preview of the last analyzed video with metrics like: